 How we share your information

-We may need to pass your information to partner organisations that provide the service.
-These partners are obliged to keep your details secure through a community charter and use them only to fulfil your request.
+We may need to pass your information to partner organisations that provide the service you have requested on our behalf.
+These partners are obliged to keep your details secure through a contract, service level agreement or community charter and use them only to fulfil your request.

 If we wish to pass your sensitive or confidential information onto a third party, we will only do so once we have obtained your consent, unless we are legally required to do so, or where we have good reason to believe that failing to share the information would put you or someone else at risk.

-We may disclose information to other partners where it is necessary such as to comply with a legal obligation or where permitted under the Data Protection Act.
+We may disclose information to other partners where it is necessary such as to comply with a legal obligation or where permitted under the Data Protection Act and GDPR.
 This includes the prevention and/or detection of crime.

-We will not pass your personal information to external organisations for marketing or sales purposes or any commercial use without your prior consent.
+We will only pass your personal information to external organisations for marketing or sales purposes or any commercial use with your prior consent.

 We will only transfer your personal information overseas where we are obliged to do so by law.
 Also in certain cases where there is a specific requirement to do so (your consent will be obtained beforehand).